 - Hydroxypropyl methylcellulose (HPMC): Used in ophthalmic and oral suspensions.

-- Carbomer (Carbopol): Cross-linked polyacrylic acid; excellent viscosity enhancer.
+- Carbomer (Carbopol): Cross-linked polyacrylic acid; an excellent viscosity enhancer.

 - Polyvinylpyrrolidone (PVP): Used in low concentrations.